Introduction to referencing

 Overview

-You are expected to acknowledge the books, journal articles and other sources of information that you use when preparing and completing your university work.
-This is done by briefly referring to (citing) the sources of information in the text of your work, and by producing a corresponding, alphabetical list of references (or a bibliography) at the end of your work.
+You must acknowledge the books, journal articles and other sources of information that you use when preparing and completing your university work.
+This is done by briefly referring to (citing) the sources of information in your main text, and by producing a corresponding, alphabetical list of references (or a bibliography) at the end of your work.

 Referencing demonstrates that you have done the following: